 rename_with(str_to_lower)

-When we are running these commands on a data base connection, {dbplyr}
+When we are running these commands on a database connection, {dbplyr}

 is translating the code into SQL for us under the hood.
 We don't need to write raw SQL commands, and the compute is happening directly on the database.
 You can pipe |>